juxor/afaq/markdown/secG7.md

 untrue.
 This is because, regardless of his closeness to liberalism, Spooner's vision of a free society was fundamentally anti-capitalist.
 It is clear that Spooner was a left-libertarian who was firmly opposed to capitalism.
-The ignoring (at best) or outright dismissal (at worse) of Spooner's economic ideas and vision of a free society by right-"libertarians" should be more than enough to show that Spooner cannot be easily appropriated by the right regardless of his (from an anarchist position) unique, even idiosyncratic,
+The ignoring (at best) or outright dismissal (at worst) of Spooner's economic ideas and vision of a free society by right-"libertarians" should be more than enough to show that Spooner cannot be easily appropriated by the right regardless of his (from an anarchist position) unique, even idiosyncratic,